spand009/Synergy/README.md

-# Synergy
+# Synergy: A SmartNIC Accelerated 5G Dataplane and Monitor for Mobility Prediction

-Paper to be attached soon.
+Paper to be attached when public.

-Attached below are the installations for the control plane and UPF, repectively.
+The installations for the control plane and UPF appears below, respectively.

 ## Install Control Plane
 ```